mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 # Provider

-Quite often the implementation of a function requires data, connections, or more generally resources, that do not depend on an input but on the context in which it is executed.
-To inject these dependencies within a function and be able to use them for the development of application logic, Mondrian offers a construct called 'provider'.
+Quite often, the implementation of a function requires data, connections, or other resources that don't depend on the function's direct input but rather on the context in which it's executed.
+To inject these dependencies within a function and make them available for the application logic, Mondrian offers a construct called a 'provider'.

 ## Definition

-To define a provider, you can use a module of the same name available in the `@mondrian-framework/module` package.
+To define a provider, you can use the `provider` builder available in the `@mondrian-framework/module` package.

 ```typescript
 import { result } from '@mondrian-framework/model'